JinhoChoi-study/SP_RL/README.md

+# SafetyPotential-RL (Longitudinal Control)

-# Predictive Risk-Aware Reinforcement Learning for Autonomous Vehicles Using Safety Potential
+_Paper:_ **“Predictive Risk-Aware Reinforcement Learning for Autonomous Vehicles Using Safety Potential.”**

 This repository provides code for longitudinal (acceleration/braking) control trained with a reward based on the predictive risk metric **Safety Potential (SP)**.